bracke/casetracking/Iteration0/Architecture.md

 The system is a Website implemented as a single-page JavaScript app.
 The app communicates with an API to POST and GET data using the REST protocol.

 ## Single-page app
-THe singe-page app is implemented using the EmberJS JavaScript framework.
+The singe-page app is implemented using the EmberJS JavaScript framework.

 ## Testing
 Testing is done using the tools build into Ember CLI, including QUnit.